 The awe of the ancient Egyptians in the perception of a contemporary artist

-The featured oil painting by abstract art master seems to be slightly off the general line of his oeuvre, which is focused mainly on the deeply problematic social, political or ethical issues.
-In contrast with them, the image of cat might look a little bit pop, considering the extreme trendiness of that subject in the social networks.
+The featured oil painting seems to be slightly off the general line of his oeuvre, which is focused mainly on the deeply problematic social, political or ethical issues.
+In contrast with them, the image of a cat might look a little bit pop, considering the extreme trendiness of that subject in the social networks.
 However, not to get carried with this impression and understand the painting better, it is important to answer the question: why cats rule the Internet?
 There are many version explaining this, and one of them is suggested by ethologists, who claim the beauty of cats is the beauty of death.
 Big cats used to hunt our ancestors, so people were forced to explore their habits.
 Predators brought death, and everything connected to death hypnotizes people: we are afraid of cheetahs or tigers but admire them at the same time.
 And when humans domesticated small cats, it felt like death itself had been tamed.
 That can clarify the awe of the ancient Egyptians before these creatures.